hygieia/hygieia/pages/product1/signup.md

 To delete a template:

 - Click the Delete icon beside the template name.
 System prompts a message to confirm or cancel deletion.
-Click Delete to confirm deletion.
+Click **Delete** to confirm deletion.
   The template is deleted.

 **Note:** You cannot delete templates that are being used in existing dashboards.

+To view a template:

+- Click on the template name to view a list of all the widgets in the template.

 ## User Signup and Login Instructions

 To create an account for a new user:

-1. Click Signup in the login page to create a user account.
+1. Click **Signup** in the login page to create a user account.
-2. Enter a username, password, confirm the password, and then click Signup.
+2. Enter a username, password, confirm the password, and then click **Signup**.

-If you already have your login credentials, enter the username and password, and then click Login.
+If you already have your login credentials, enter the username and password, and then click **Login**.